Skip to content

 Everett Collection/Shutterstock

 The man who could make reading the phone book sound cool was once using his talents to serve the United States.
-Prior to his big break, Morgan Freeman spent four years in the Air Force, working his way up to Airman 1st Class, specializing in radar repair during his military tenure.
+Prior to his big break, Morgan Freeman spent four years in the Air Force, rising to the rank of airman first class and specializing in radar repair during his military tenure.

 19